 Where will the Multi-Use Path be built?

-The proposed MUP route spans approximately 6.5 km, running through the island’s main street and several neighbourhoods, past a school and regional park, connecting to major trailheads and beaches, and ending at popular Tunstall Bay.
+The proposed MUP route spans approximately 6.5 km, running next to the island’s main road and several neighbourhoods, past a school and regional park, connecting to major trailheads and beaches, and ending at popular Tunstall Bay.
 In some sections the MUP follows the existing Trans-Island Trail, which will involve upgrading from gravel trail of varying width and condition to AAA standards.
 The proposed route is the outcome of engagement feedback, a stakeholder workshop, and technical feasibility review to provide the most useful and cost-effective cross-island connection.

 The MUP is an extension of the North Shore Spirit Trail (via a water connection from Horseshoe Bay), completing over 40 kilometres of AAA pathway that showcases the region’s unique urban and natural elements.